collective-soundworks/collective-soundworks.github.io/tutorials/state-manager.md

 console.log(global.getValues());
 ```

-Note that, instead of the method `stateManager.create` used on the server side, we use its conterpart `stateManager.attach` on the client side .
+Note that, instead of the method `stateManager.create` used on the server side, we use its counterpart `stateManager.attach` on the client side .

 If you open the URL [http://127.0.0.0:8000](http://127.0.0.0:8000) in your browser of choice and open the JavaScript console, you should see the current values of the `global` state displayed in the console just as for the server: